 How long does it take to refinance a VA loan?

-When you want a IRRRL refinance, you can often close your new VA loan in 30 days.
+When you want an IRRRL refinance, you can often close your new VA loan in 30 days.
 Many Freedom Mortgage customers can close in less than 30 days with the streamline process because the application is shorter, you need to provide fewer income and financial documents, and a home appraisal is usually not required.
 Other types of refinancing often take more than 30 days.

 How many times can you refinance with VA loans?

 There is no limit on the number times you can refinance your home with VA loans.
-You will need to meet the same standards each time you refinance, including having your current loan for six months and receiving a net tangible benefit from the refinance.
+You will need to meet the same standards each time you refinance, including having your current loan for at least six months and receiving a net tangible benefit from the refinance.
 Each time you refinance, you replace your current VA loan with a new VA loan.

 Can you get cash from your home equity when you refinance?

 You can’t get cash from your home equity when you use the streamline program to refinance your VA loan.
-You will need to apply for a cash-out refinance instead.
+You will need to apply for a cash out refinance instead.